How to Win a Credit Card Lawsuit

 2. Proof of assignment If the debt buyer cannot prove it has a valid chain of assignment back to the original creditor, you win!

-4. Credit Card statements showing how they came up with the amount Defendant is being sued for If the debt buyer doesn’t have evidence of this credit card account, there is reason for dismissal!
+4. Credit Card statements showing how they came up with the amount the defendant is being sued for If the debt buyer doesn’t have evidence of this credit card account, there is reason for dismissal!
 Make them prove it down to the last penny by providing such documents.